Digital object identifier: Nomenclature and syntax

 The prefix identifies the registrant of the identifier and the suffix is chosen by the registrant and identifies the specific object associated with that DOI.
 Most legal Unicode characters are allowed in these strings, which are interpreted in a case-insensitive manner.
-The prefix usually takes the form 10.NNNN, where NNNN is at least a four digit number greater than or equal to 1000, whose limit depends only on the total number of registrants.
+The prefix usually takes the form 10.NNNN, where NNNN is a number greater than or equal to 1000, whose limit depends only on the total number of registrants.
 The prefix may be further subdivided with periods, like 10.NNNN.N.

 For example, in the DOI name 10.1000/182, the prefix is 10.1000 and the suffix is 182.
 The "10" part of the prefix distinguishes the handle as part of the DOI namespace, as opposed to some other Handle System namespace, and the characters 1000 in the prefix identify the registrant; in this case the registrant is the International DOI Foundation itself.
 182 is the suffix, or item ID, identifying a single object (in this case, the latest version of the DOI Handbook).

 DOI names can identify creative works (such as texts, images, audio or video items, and software) in both electronic and physical forms, performances, and abstract works such as licenses, parties to a transaction, etc.

 The names can refer to objects at varying levels of detail: thus DOI names can identify a journal, an individual issue of a journal, an individual article in the journal, or a single table in that article.
 The choice of level of detail is left to the assigner, but in the DOI system it must be declared as part of the metadata that is associated with a DOI name, using a data dictionary based on the indecs Content Model.

 Display

-The official DOI Handbook explicitly states that DOIs should display on screens and in print in the format doi:10.1000/182.
+The official DOI Handbook explicitly states that DOIs should be displayed on screens and in print in the format doi:10.1000/182.